pjjonesnz/saveMyForm.jquery/README.md

 ## Contributing

 Feel free to contribute to this plugin by creating a pull request of your changes.

-I would LOVE to hear how it is being used.
+I would LOVE to hear how this plugin is being used.

 Enjoy!